NiallBunting/niallbunting.github.io/_posts/2020-06-23-should-you-play-the-uk-lottery-jackpot-rolldown.markdown

 >
 > <cite>-- national-lottery.co.uk</cite>

-I'm interested to see how this affects the expected value—that is, how much you expect to gain each time you play.
+I'm interested to see how this affects the expected value, that is, how much you expect to gain each time you play.
 For example, roulette has an expected value of -5.3% (on red/black), so for every £1.00 spent you can expect to receive £0.95 back.

 Jump to the [bottom](#should-you-play) to skip the stats.